Pink shows off her unconventional 'push present' from Carey Hart

 And just to show how much "Mama Pink" adored his gift, Hart, 41, shared his own snap of his lady tearing down the road on her "big girl bike."

-The super-cool couple, who've been together for more than a decade, are also parents to daughter Willow, who celebrates her 6th birthday on Friday.
+The super-cool couple, who've been together for more than a decade and a half, are also parents to daughter Willow, who celebrates her 6th birthday on Friday.

 While the "Just Like Fire" singer may be a tough motorcycle mama, she's not afraid to show off her softer side — especially when it comes to her kids.
 Her Instagram is literally loaded with sweet snaps of her enjoying time with her little ones.